Section J - Students

 Print Version (in PDF)

 Medication administration at school is a delegated request from parents.
-Anytime a new medication is given to a student, the school nurse or the triage nurse must be consulted and approve the giving of the medication.
-The principal or designee may designate staff to give medication following an orientation to the rules and guidelines for administering medication at school by the School Nurse.
-With the exception of the self administration of specific medications identified below, all medications must be administered by designated school personnel.
+Whenever a new medication is given to a student, the school nurse or the triage nurse must be consulted and approve the giving of the medication.
+The principal or designee may designate staff to give medication following an orientation to the rules and guidelines for administering medication at school by the school nurse.
+With the exception of the self-administration and emergency administration of specific medications identified below, all medications must be administered by designated school personnel.

 - Board of Pharmacy approved prescription medication may be administered pursuant to the student’s personal physician’s orders or approved pursuant to the standing orders from the TUSD Medical Consultant.